-Commissioning a Painting from Me Forging a unique and personal work of art for you
+Commissioning a Painting Forging a unique work of art that is yours, and yours alone

-While a portrait records the image of the sitter, a still life painting can in many ways be even more personal, bringing together significant objects that tell the story of an individual or a family.
+I’ve helped collectors with large statement pieces that precisely accented an elegant living room, paintings that fit unusual spaces, and works that helped to tell the stories of them and their families.
+While a portrait records the likeness of the sitter, a still life painting can in many ways be even more personal, bringing together the significant objects that define their lives.

 As an example, a couple recently requested a painting that would include many objects that were important to their family life.
 This included pieces of treasured silver and glassware, flowers from their garden, items their parents had collected on world travels, and crafts their children had made in school.
 The result was a painting that touched generations and told the story of their lives together as a family.